 -Seagrass belly baskets

 They are very popular right now as they are an affordable yet chic and relaxed storage solution for basically everything.
-You can use them as plant pots, as a storage for pillows and throws in the living room, for the shoes, for dirty clothes, for gym equipment, you name it.
+You can use them as plant pots, as storage for pillows and throws in the living room, for shoes, for dirty clothes, for gym equipment, you name it.

 What it is not worth buying: